1. Do you sell drives that are UL compliant?

 - Input Voltage Selector Switches: While many of our drives have auto ranging power supplies, some of our drive require you setup the drive to accept either 115VAC or 230VAC.

 A defective drive can definitely cause fuses of breakers to trip.
-Since the drive conducts the same amount current as the motor, it is one of the most stressed components of a drive system.
-In most cases, drives do not simply go bad but rather are stresses to the point of failure.
+Since the drive conducts the same amount of current as the motor, it is one of the most stressed components of a drive system.
+In most cases, drives do not simply go bad but rather are stressed to the point of failure.
 Locating the source of the stress is the key to correcting the problem.

 Why does my motor run at full speed all the time?

-- Grounded motor: Check to make sure the motor has not become grounded my checking the resistance from each terminal of the motor to earth ground.
+- Grounded motor: Check to make sure the motor has not become grounded by checking the resistance from each terminal of the motor to earth ground.
 If using an ohm meter, the resistance to ground should be in the Megs of ohm’s or essentially an open.
 A motor’s internals can either permanently or momentarily short to the case.
-A grounded motor will almost instantly causes permanent drive damage giving you the false impression that the drive is the source of the problem.
+A grounded motor will almost instantly cause permanent drive damage giving you the false impression that the drive is the source of the problem.

 - Line Power: Make sure line power is clean.
 Certain drives are more susceptible to problems caused by “dirty” line voltage as they may use certain portions of the 60Hz line as a clock.
 Line power can be distorted by the cycling of large machines, motors, pumps or welding operations.
 AC line filters can help maintain a clean AC waveform.